canton-foundation/cips/cprp-verification.md

 ## Implementation

-A reference implementation is proposed as a Canton Protocol Development Fund grant (PR to `canton-dev-fund`).
-The verification layer is delivered across milestones B1 (CIP design + trust model), B2 (trust evaluator + vLEI + DNS verification + Scan integration), and B3 (verification SDK extensions + reference custody app) — see Grant B: Party Identity Verification ($200k).
-B1 runs in parallel with the resolution grant's A2 milestone.
+A reference implementation is proposed separately as a Canton Protocol Development Fund grant (PR to `canton-dev-fund`).
+Funding scope, milestones, and budget are defined in that grant proposal and are intentionally kept out of this CIP, so that standards review and funding review remain independent.

 ## Companion Documents

 - CIP-XXXX: Party Name Resolution — FQPN format, resolver interface, resolution strategy, composition engine, address books, name delegation, display model
-- [CPRP-spec.md](./CPRP-spec.md) — Shared full technical specification (~3,400 lines) covering both CIPs, with appendices for use cases, architecture, migration, and milestones.
+- [CPRP-spec.md](./CPRP-spec.md) — Shared full technical specification (~3,400 lines) covering both CIPs, with appendices for use cases, architecture, and migration.